 Most salivary gland neoplasms arise in the parotid gland.[1-6] About 15% of these tumors arise in the submandibular glands or in the minor salivary glands under the tongue and jaw.
 These tumors are most frequently benign but may be malignant, especially in young children.

 The most common malignant salivary gland tumor in children is mucoepidermoid carcinoma, followed by acinic cell carcinoma and adenoid cystic carcinoma; less common malignancies include rhabdomyosarcoma, adenocarcinoma, and undifferentiated carcinoma.[1-6] Mucoepidermoid carcinoma is usually low or intermediate grade, although high-grade tumors do occur.
 Mammary analog secretory carcinoma (MASC) of the salivary gland is a newly described pathologic entity that has been seen in children.
-Too few cases of MASC have been described to characterize the clinical course of these tumors.
+In one review, it was estimated that 12% of MASC cases occurred in the pediatric population.[7,8]

 Treatment options for childhood salivary gland tumors include the following: